machingclee/machingclee.github.io/static/media/324-stripe-spring-channel-sse.106b90e3.md

     return emitter
 }
 ```
 - The emitter is returned and the coroutine is launched ***at the same time***.
-The main thread dilivering
+The main thread delivering the request to handler is released

 - The async task is delegated to the thread-pool allocated to `Dispatchers.IO`